CitrineInformatics/gemd-docs/docs/known_limitations.md

 ## Limitations

-* We cannot check for cycles in the material history.
+* The Citrine Platform cannot check for cycles in the material history.

     Material histories represent a chronology, so cycles in them represent time-travel (physically disallowed).
 We do not have the ability to check that writing an object doesn't create a cycle in some material history.